 Learn the meaning behind our company name, why we spell Canvus with a ‘us’, and how it reflects our products and mission.

 The name “Canvus” is a play on the word most people think of when hearing it said aloud, that being, the material used for drawings and paintings (spelled “canvas”).

-For us, retired wind turbine blades are our canvas — the unique medium we use to reimagine, inspire, and create stories.
+For us, retired wind turbine blades are our canvas — the unique medium we use to inspire, reimagine, and connect communities.

 Wind farm turbines represent the epitome of human ingenuity.
 With state-of-the-art technology, they provide clean renewable energy to tens of thousands of homes over their lifespan, rotating 500+ feet high in the air for 15-20 years on average.
 We were inspired by these extraordinary products and wanted to give retired blades a second life.

 By harnessing their engineering excellence, we are able to create durable street furniture with a unique and elegant design.
 Our skilled artisans at Canvus hand-craft this unique, high-quality material into functional art.
 Every product is one-of-a-kind, retaining the original character, organic shape, and industrial durability of the blade it comes from.

 We hope that as Canvus products go out into the world, the authentic story behind them, coupled with their innovative design, will resonate with people everywhere.

 Our upcycled benches, chairs, tables, and planters go beyond everyday indoor/outdoor furniture.
 They have a deeper meaning and purpose, offering a fresh canvas for customers to share and tell their stories — inspiring imagination, creativity, and action in others.

 Why is Canvus spelled with a ‘us’?

 At Canvus, we are not only reimagining what a retired wind turbine blade can be, we are redefining the very idea and concept of what a canvas is too.
 We spell Canvus with a “us” because our products represent the humanity in all of “us” — made by and for people who care.